TWA Flight Center: Design

-The interior was modeled next; since the space was to be symmetrical, Saarinen's team only created drawings for half the interior.
+The interior was designed next; since the space was to be symmetrical, Saarinen & Associates only created drawings for half the interior.
 Roche said the area around the center staircase was remodeled at least ten times.
-Saarinen and his team frequently studied the models throughout the night, crawling across them.
-In addition to around 130 possible plans created by the Saarinen office for the terminal, contractors provided hundreds of their own drawings.
-Cross-sections and contour maps were also devised.
-The drawings took some 5,500 man-hours to produce, and they were accurate to about 1/8 in.
-Saarinen's team devised 600 sketches of the building, but only 200 of these sketches were used in the final design.
+Saarinen's team frequently studied the models throughout the night, crawling across them.
+The team also designed two outlying gate structures, or flight wings, connected to the headhouse by passageways.
+With few specifications given, Saarinen & Associates designed gates for aircraft with wingspans of 110 ft, which turned out to be inadequate even before the building's completion.
+In addition to around 130 possible plans created by Saarinen & Associates, contractors provided hundreds of their own drawings, and workers designed cross-sections and contour maps as well.
+The drawings took about 5,500 man-hours to produce, and they were accurate to about 1/8 in.
+Saarinen & Associates devised 600 sketches of the building, of which 200 were used in the final design.
 The resulting plan was characterized as providing a "smooth and luxurious switch from ground transportation to planes".